AdamVerner/CSAW-ESC-2019/final/5_dance/README.md

-as first step, the challange pushes some data on stack
+as first step, the challenge pushes some data on stack

 renaming and restructuring data it looks like this:
 ```c